deepset-ai/haystack/docs/_src/api/api/document_store.md

 DocumentStore's default index (self.index) will be used.
 - `filters`: Optional filters to narrow down the documents to return.
 Example: {"name": ["some", "more"], "category": ["only_one"]}
-- `return_embedding`: Whether to return the document embeddings.
 - `batch_size`: When working with large number of documents, batching can help reduce memory footprint.

 <a id="sql.SQLDocumentStore.get_all_labels"></a>